dockerizedrupal/base-debian-jessie-for-docker/README.md

 # docker-base-debian-jessie

-A base Docker image for most of the Docker images that are used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.
+A base Docker image for most of the other Docker images that are used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.

+This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 ## Run the container